lerer00/latude-hub/README.md

 ### Prerequisites

+- CosmosDb emulator, this is our main georeferenced datastorage.
+- Azure storage emulator, this is where images are stored.

 To run an instance locally you'll need deploy latude contracts on a local ethereum network.
 The easiest way is to start the [latude-owner-portal](https://github.com/lerer00/latude-owner-portal) project.

 ### Developing locally